-Laws for Name, Image, and Likeness Rights of College Athletes
+College Athlete Name, Image, and Likeness Rights Under the Law

 Student athletes have been treated as amateurs rather than professionals throughout the history of US college sports.
 In other words, they cannot be paid for their contributions to a team.
 The National Collegiate Athletic Association (NCAA) has upheld the principle of amateurism in college sports with unrelenting tenacity.
 Colleges and individual athletes can face serious penalties for violations.
 These might occur both while an athlete is enrolled as a student and during the recruiting process before a high school athlete commits to a college.